osloandrew/spanish/README.md

 Copy code

-cd norwegian
+cd spanish

 Open index.html in a web browser.

 Usage

-Search: Enter Norwegian words to view definitions, part of speech, and example sentences.
+Search: Enter Spanish words to view definitions, part of speech, and example sentences.

 Word Game: Select the 'Word Game' mode to begin vocabulary exercises filtered by CEFR and part of speech.